Interactions and usability with Windows Phone

 The 300 x 50 pixel AdControl size is included to maintain backward compatibility.
 It may be deprecated in the future.
 To avoid having to revise your ad units later, consider creating new ads in the standard AdControl size of 480 x 80 pixels.

 Position the AdControl at the top of the screen or at the bottom of the screen.
 The recommended positions are at the top or bottom of a given view.

 Ads that are included inside a scroll viewer will scroll on or off the page as the user scrolls through content.
 If you want the ads to remain stationary as the user scrolls, place the AdControl outside the scroll viewer.
 Place the scroll viewer at either the top or the bottom of the screen.

-Ads that are included in a section inside a hub control—or in an item inside a pivot control—won't be in view as the user pans over to an adjacent section or item.
-To persist the ad across all sections or items, place the AdControl outside the control, as demonstrated in the following figures on the left.
-To show different ads on various sections or items, create a new instance of the AdControl within each section or item for each discrete ad, as demonstrated in the following figures on the right.
+Ads that are included inside a panorama control won’t be in view as the user scrolls horizontally to the next page in the panorama control.
+To persist the ad across all pages, place the AdControl outside the panorama control, as demonstrated in the following figure on the left.
+To show different ads on various panorama pages, create a new instance of the AdControl within each panorama page for each discrete ad, as demonstrated in the following figure on the right.

 Use system theme colors.
 If you change the theme colors, pick colors so that the AdControl border and text are still easily readable.